sfonseca12/core-code-from-scratch-readme/README.md

 ### 2. MIPS exercise

-**Create a program that adds any two given numbers provided by the user**
+### 1. Create a program that adds any two given numbers provided by the user